BU-DiSC/Benchmark-Analyze-Optimize-Partial-Compaction-in-RocksDB-Codebase/README.md

 <H1> Running the Example Benchmark for RocksDB </H1>

-To run the workload, you need to go to `rocksdb-for-partial-compaction-analysis/main` directory and run:
+To run the workload, you need to go to `main` directory and run:

 ```
 make simple_example